 Pilots operate in one of the few professions where your headshot can appear in an application packet, a crew roster, an airline website, and a passenger-facing display, sometimes all at once.
 Each context has slightly different expectations, but the baseline is the same: composed, professional, trustworthy.

 You're the person passengers trust with their lives at 35,000 feet.
 Your headshot should reflect that quietly.
+Professional headshot types vary by industry, and pilots have specific expectations to meet.

 Where Pilot Headshots Are Used